keeks-mtl/go-tennis/README.md

     - And beside the hamburger icon, Home link, My Account dropdown, Search, and Shopping bag.
 - When a user is not logged in, the My Account dropdown has links to Register and Log In.
     - All other links remain the same on the navigational bar.
+- When a user is logged in and a staff member, the My Account dropdown bar has links to:
+    - Lesson management, my profile and log out.
-- When a user is logged in and an administrator, the My Account dropdown bar has links to:
+- When a user is logged in and a superuser, the My Account dropdown bar has links to:
-    - Product management, Lesson management, coach management, my profile and log out.
+    - Lesson management, product management, coach management, my profile and log out.
 - When a user is logged in and not an administrator, the My Account dropdown has links to My profile and log out.